scottdixon-github/CS-250-Portfolio/README.md

 What does it mean to be a good team member in software development?

 A good Agile team-member possesses the qualities of:
-Unified Outlook
+Unified Outlook-
-Accountability & Continuous Improvement
+Accountability & Continuous Improvement-
-Value-Driven Development
+Value-Driven Development-
-Multi-Level Planning
+Multi-Level Planning-
-Ability to Adapt New Way of Doing Things
+Ability to Adapt New Way of Doing Things-
-Accepts and Works On Basis of Continuous Feedback Structure & Creativity Comfort
+Accepts and Works On Basis of Continuous Feedback- Structure & Creativity Comfort-
-Relative Estimation
+Relative Estimation-

 The most successful teams are agile teams, not just in software development, but in almost every field of life.
 (Mehta, 2021)